Half-Guinea-Press/stochasticmastermind/includes/abbreviations.md

+*[ABI]:  Application Binary Interface, in the context of computer science is an interface between two program modules, often between operating systems and user programs.
+*[Application Binary Interface]: Application Binary Interface(ABI), in the context of computer science is an interface between two program modules, often between operating systems and user programs.
 *[HTML]: Hyper Text Markup Language
 *[DevOps]: A methodology in the software development and IT industry.
 Used as a set of practices and tools, DevOps integrates and automates the work of software development (Dev) and IT operations (Ops) as a means for improving and shortening the systems development life cycle.
 *[DataOps]: A set of practices, processes and technologies that combines an integrated and process-oriented perspective on data with automation and methods from agile software engineering to improve quality, speed, and collaboration and promote a culture of continuous improvement in the area of data analytics.